-What's the difference between OneClick and OverDrive?
+What's the difference between RBDigital and Overdrive?
 Should I use both?

 Does this include everything on your shelves?

-We wish it could, but no: the collection is still very small, in the low thousands, compared to the hundreds of thousands of items on the shelves at Brooks at at our parner libraries in the Catamount Library Network.
+We wish it could!
+Right now, the collection is still small, with thousands of items rather than the hundreds of thousands on the shelves at Brooks at at our parner libraries in the Catamount Library Network.
 But it's growing.